heyoeyo/muggled_dpt/README.md

   <img src=".readme_assets/turtle_example.webp">
 </p>

-While the focus of this implementation is on readability, there are also some performance improvements (40-60% on my GPU at least) due to caching of positional encodings (at the cost of higher VRAM usage!).
+While the focus of this implementation is on readability, there are also some performance improvements with MiDaS v3.1 models (40-60% on my GPU at least) due to caching of positional encodings (at the cost of higher VRAM usage!).

 ## Usage